B2027

 Studying at a Monash Australia campus is the most convenient as you will find that most units you need for your major (or minor) are also offered in Australia.
 Apart from the Faculty conditions, you would also need to check if the units you need for your major are offered while you are in Australia.

-If you prefer to study at a partner university, the choice of units you can take at the partner university will be dependent if you are substituting it with a Monash compulsory core unit, unit contributing to your major, or free elective unit.
+If you prefer to study at a partner university, the choice of units you can take at the partner university will be dependent if you are substituting it with a Monash, unit contributing to your major, or free elective unit.
 There are faculty policies in determining how the partner university subjects are assessed and approved:

 • The most frequently used type of unit by students who exchange to a partner university are free electives.
 These units offer flexibility in your choice of study while overseas and can be anything judged suitable for credit at an appropriate learning volume.